rosariomoscato/rosariomoscato.github.io/_posts/2019-10-25-your-filename.md

 ---
-title: Le sfide dell’intelligenza artificiale: una lettura interdisciplinare
+title: Le sfide Intelligenza Artificiale
 published: false
 ---
 ## A New Post